Shiny Server Pro to Posit Connect Migration Process

 Publish from the RStudio IDE

-The easiest publishing option, by far, is to publish your applications from the RStudio IDE.
-If the Shiny application will run in the RStudio IDE, then your data science team can use Push-Button Publishing to publish this Shiny application to an appropriately configured instance of Connect.
-Getting the application running on Connect will likely be an iterative process where parts of the application code and the server configuration may need to be adjusted to allow the application to work within the Connect operating model.
-The types of errors that occur are usually in the following categories:
+The easiest application migration option is to publishing option is to publish your applications from the RStudio IDE.
+If the Shiny application runs in the RStudio IDE, then your data science team can use Push-Button Publishing to publish the Shiny application to an appropriately configured instance of Connect.

 Requirements

-1. Root access to the Shiny Server Pro Linux environment
+• Root access to the SSP Linux environment

-2. An account on Posit Connect with a minimum of Publisher permissions
+• An account on Connect with a minimum of Publisher permissions

-4. The directory and all files associated with the Shiny application on the Shiny Server Pro server
+• The directory and all files associated with the Shiny application on the SSP server

-5. A list of required environment variables associated with the application on the Shiny Server Pro server
+• A list of required environment variables associated with the application on the SSP server

-6. The named Connect user who will own the application post-publishing
+• The named Connect user who owns the application post-publishing

-Once your Shiny Server Pro administrator has all the information listed above, they can follow the following steps to publish the application from Shiny Server Pro to Connect.
+Once your SSP administrator has the information listed above, follow the steps below to publish the application from SSP to Connect.

 # Become the application run_as user